-29.6 A. Promotion
+23 29.63 A. Promotion

-When an employee is promoted, his/her salary shall only be advanced to a rate in the new pay range which would provide at least a five percent (5%) increase in the range from which he/she was promoted.
-Such increase calculation shall be made only after adding the balance of any remaining increase(s) otherwise due in accordance with the provisions of paragraph 29.4.
-The effective date of the promotion becomes the employee's new evaluation date.
-An employee's evaluation date shall be the anniversary date of the last salary adjustment.
+Effective January 1, 2022 to January 9, 2022, Wwhen an employee is 1 promoted, his/her salary shall only be advanced to a rate in the new pay 2 range which would provide at least a five percent (5%) increase in the 3 4 range from which he/she was promoted, or to the minimum of the new range, whichever is greater.
+Effective January 10, 2022, when an employee 5 is promoted, his/her salary shall be adjusted by slotting into the new pay 6 range at the nearest pay step that ensures not less than a 5% increase.
+7 Promotional increases shall continue to be effected as provided herein, 8 9 unless and until superseded by a new Agreement.
+Such increase calculation shall be made only after adding the balance of any remaining 10 increase(s) otherwise due in accordance with the provisions of paragraph 11 29.4.
+The effective date of the promotion becomes the employee's new 12 evaluation date.
+An employee's evaluation date shall be the anniversary 13 date of the last salary adjustment.
+14